php-fig/fig-standards/proposed/phpdoc.md

 * "DocBlock" is a "DocComment" containing a single "PHPDoc" structure and represents the basic in-source representation.

-* "Tag" is a single piece of meta information regarding a "Structural Element" or a component thereof.
+* "Tag" is a single piece of meta information regarding a "Structural Element".

 * "Type" is the determination of what type of data is associated with an element.
-  This is commonly used when determining the exact values of arguments, constants, properties and more.
+  This is used to determine the exact data type (primitive, class, object) of arguments, properties, constants, etc.

   See Appendix A for more detailed information about types.

 * "FQSEN" is an abbreviation for Fully Qualified Structural Element Name.
-This notation expands on the Fully Qualified Class Name and adds a notation to identify class/interface/trait members and re-apply the principles of the FQCN to Interfaces, Traits, Functions and global Constants.
+This notation expands on the Fully Qualified Class Name and adds a notation to identify class / interface / trait members and re-apply the principles of the FQCN to Interfaces, Traits, Functions and global Constants.

   The following notations can be used per type of "Structural Element":